percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 ## New features

 - [EVEREST-1303](https://perconadev.atlassian.net/browse/EVEREST-1303): We have introduced MongoDB sharding in Percona Everest 1.3.0.
-Now, you can benefit from sharding for your MongoDB databases with Percona Everest.
+Now, you can leverage sharding for your MongoDB databases with Percona Everest.

 - [EVEREST-777](https://perconadev.atlassian.net/browse/EVEREST-777): Previously, you could only customize the database engine replicas and their resources.
 Now, you have the ability to customize the number of proxy replicas and their resources, including CPU and RAM, during the database creation.